-Instead of giving your dog treats, which are high in fat, carrots are a great substitute.
-When you want to give them to your dogs, all you need to do is boil them a little.
-Carrots are a great option, as they are low in calories, and they contain Potassium, Vitamin A, and other vitamins.
+Instead of giving your dog treats, which are high in fat, carrots are a great substitute as they are low in calories, and they contain Potassium, Vitamin A, and other vitamins..When you want to give carrots to your dogs, all you need to do is boil them a little.

-For those who have puppies, giving them carrots helps to soothe their gums, and prevent them from chewing your valuables.
+If you have a puppy, giving them carrots will help to soothe their gums, and prevent them from chewing your valuables.

-2. Sweet Potatoes
+2. Sweet potatoes

 Why not try out this Pumpkin biscuits recipe, usually reserved for Halloween.

-6. Brussel Sprouts
+6. Brussel sprouts